Algore History, Family Crest & Coats of Arms

 Algore Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Algore family name include Alker, Alkar, Altcar, Alkire, Alger, Algar, Allgar, Allger, Allker and many more.

 Early Notables of the Algore family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Algore Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Algore Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Algore family to the New World and Oceana
+Migration of the Algore family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Algore surname or a spelling variation of the name include: Andrew Alger and Thomas Allgar, who both settled in New England in 1632; Arthur Algar, who came to Virginia in 1731; James Alger, who arrived in Rhode Island in 1768.